Archangels and Fallen Angels

 In Christianity Beelzebub is another name for Satan.

-Beelzebub is usuallyy portrayed as a monstrous fly; in fact he is lord of the fliesand was allotted the sin of gluttony.
+Beelzebub is usually portrayed as a monstrous fly, in fact he is lord of the flies, and was allotted the sin of Gluttony.

-Little is known of Satan, maybe because he and Lucifer are one; the same fallen angel, he was allotted the sin of wrath.
+Little is known of Satan, maybe because he and Lucifer are often considered as one and the same fallen angel.

-Belphegor is portrayed as either a beautiful woman or as a troll who tempts people with laziness; he is allotted the sin of sloth.
+Belphegor is portrayed as either a beautiful woman or as a troll who tempts people with laziness.

 The Seven Archangels

-The seven archangels are the first angels to exist.
+The seven archangels, genderless spiritual beings, were the first angels to exist.

 The earliest reference to a system of seven archangels as a group appears to be in Enoch I (the Book of Enoch).